pubkey/solidity-cli/README.md

 - **Multi-Threading**

   Compiling multiple contracts can take very long when done on a single process in series.
-Solidity-Cli compiles multiple contracts with one process per contract.
+Solidity-Cli compiles multiple contracts with a dedicated process per contract.

 - **Version-Discovery**